Megan’s Law/Adam Walsh Act

 Adam Walsh Act-Sex Offender Registration and Notification Act (“SORNA”)

 Congress adopted a federal registration and community notification scheme several years ago as part of the Adam Walsh Act.
 The new law gave states three years to revise and adapt their local Megan’s Law programs to mesh with a federal database.
 After the three years were up, fewer than half a dozen states and territories had complied, partly because the federal changes required were expensive, but partly because the federal database was both permanent and inflexible.

 As a result, federal authorities began relaxing their standards to induce more states to comply, and the list has grown.
 The changing laws have led to dislocations and misinformation about how to avoid yet another encroachment by federal authorities on what should be the responsibilities of individual states.
 For example, although New Jersey is not “SORNA-compliant,” Pennsylvania is.
 For those caught between the states, whether for employment or education or family commitments, navigating the path to privacy can be daunting.

-If you have been convicted of a sex offense, you may find some aspect of Megan's Law wreaking havoc on your life and the lives of your loved ones.
-Whether the state seeks to commit you involuntarily to a special treatment facility or simply track your every move on a GPS monitor, we can help you navigate the system, alleviate the harshest conditions, and regain some measure of dignity and freedom.
+If you have been convicted of a sex offense, you may find some aspect of Megan’s Law wreaking havoc on your life and the lives of your loved ones.
+Whether the state seeks to commit you involuntarily to a special treatment facility or simply track your every move on a GPS monitor, the attorneys at Furlong and Krasny can help you navigate the system, alleviate the harshest conditions, and regain some measure of dignity and freedom.
 We believe in redemption despite a system that seems to have discarded it.
-We do whatever it takes to minimize the toll Megan's Law takes on all those covered by it, including their families.
-Contact our offices to schedule a consultation and let us help you understand what you can do to improve your life.
+We do whatever it takes to minimize the toll Megan’s Law takes on all those covered by it, including their families.
+And when it’s time for you to ask the court to remove you from Megan’s Law and all of its consequences, we can handle that.
+Contact our offices in West Trenton to schedule a consultation and let us help you understand what you can do to improve your life.